-• Prerequisite: Latin I and Departmental approval
+• Prerequisite: Latin I and departmental approval

 An honors section is offered as an enriched version of the standard Latin II program in which the demands of the course dramatically increase.
+Middle School students who are approved for the honors section will be expected to complete the same homework assignments and take the same tests as the Upper School students in this cross-graded course.